ddmoitra/R-Programming-Watkins_ChatBot_Sample/README.md

 ### Detailed Description

-* This project utlilizes code from an R-blogger's project listed in the citation section below, but has been modified and reused for this separate purpose.
+* This project utlilizes code from an R-blogger's project listed in the citation section below (Learning Machines; January 26, 2021), but has been modified and reused for this separate purpose.
 Watkins, the ChatBot, attempts to answer questions about my professional profile and career

 * The R script has been uploaded which contains the main data model, a default model asking users to repeat the question in different ways and the evaluation code